Compression Fracture After a Car Accident | McCready Law

 Spinal compression fractures are typically diagnosed by the performing of a CT scan or taking an X-ray.
 In addition, an MRI may be in order so that doctors can examine soft tissue around the spine to check for any abnormalities.

 Due to the seriousness and high fatality rates of individuals with compression fracture in the neck and back, treatment must be something you should take seriously.
-You can opt for either surgical or non-surgical treatment options depending on the severity of your spinal cord injury after a Chicago car accident.
+You can opt for either surgical or non-surgical treatment options depending on the severity of your spinal cord injury after a car accident.
 Surgeons may elect to inject you with special medical cement into the fractured area to ease pain and increase stability.
 Surgical decompression is also another option in which surgeons reduce pressure in the area by manipulating ligaments and bone.
 Lastly, you may have some bone removed if it’s placing pressure on the spinal cord or surrounding nerve.

-Spinal Injury Lawyers in Chicago – Call Now!
+Spinal Injury Lawyers – Call Now!